caktus/ansible-collection-caktus-hosting-services/README.md

   $ANSIBLE_VAULT;1.1;AES256
   ...

-# Optionally send all mail for root to the configured smartd_admin_email
+# Optionally send all mail for root to the configured address
 email_forwarding_root_destination: "user@example.com"

 # Optionally override the sender for all outgoing mail (not suitable if your